Where it has gone wrong, what's next for NFL teams out of playoff race

 What has gone wrong this season?
 For starters, the Bears lost starting wide receiver Cameron Meredith to a torn ACL in the preseason.
 Former first-round draft pick Kevin White followed Meredith to injured reserve in Week 1.
 Quarterback Mike Glennon, whom the Bears guaranteed $16 million in 2017, turned the ball over eight times in four games and was so bad that the Bears replaced him with rookie Mitchell Trubisky, who's very raw.
 Chicago's 2017 free-agent class of Markus Wheaton, Quintin Demps, Marcus Cooper and Glennon turned out to be a bust.
 Team leader Zach Miller suffered a catastrophic knee injury in late October.
 The defense, which had been the strength of the team, began to wear down because of injuries to Leonard Floyd, Willie Young, Adrian Amos and Danny Trevathan.
 For the grand finale, ex-kicker Robbie Gould, whom the Bears shockingly released in 2016, hit five field goals, including the game winner, in Sunday's embarrassing 15-14 loss to San Francisco.
 That about covers it.

 What needs to happen in offseason?
 The Bears need to fire coach John Fox.
 After that, Bears ownership needs to take a hard look at general manager Ryan Pace; the Bears are 12-32 since he took over for Phil Emery.
 The Bears have to upgrade at wide receiver.
 The highly paid offensive line also needs some retooling; that group has not lived up to expectations.
 Trubisky has to take a major step in the offseason -- presumably surrounded by a new coaching staff.
 The Bears will have to locate a defensive coordinator on par with Vic Fangio, if, as expected, Fangio and the rest of the staff depart.
 On defense, the Bears still need to add another corner and safety, not to mention a pass-rusher up front to complement Akiem Hicks.
-The Bears have to hope Floyd successfully recovers from his knee injury in time for training camp.
+The Bears have to hope Floyd recovers from his knee injury in time for training camp.
 Basically, the Bears have to wash away the stink of the Fox era, when losing became the norm.

 Is a coaching change the answer?
 It's a necessity.
 The Bears cannot continue with Fox.
 However, the Bears also can't be trusted to make the correct hire.
 So just because Fox leaves doesn't mean the Bears will bring in the right person to replace him.
 It's a catch-22.
 The organization is in such bad shape after missing the playoffs in 10 of the past 11 years that simply changing head coaches does not guarantee success.
 The Bears have to hit a home run and surround Trubisky with the best and brightest offensive minds.
 But why would those coaches choose Chicago over better jobs?
 There's no easy way out for the Bears.
 It's going to take a lot of luck to break the cycle of losing. -- Jeff Dickerson